-One of the dominant principles of positive psychology is the concept that I address often of acknowledging the positive and beautiful things around you, no matter how small, and learning to appreciate them as integral parts of a bigger picture.
-Another key principle that I don’t talk about quite as frequently is the idea that we also have to learn to overlook the negative, not so lovely parts of our daily lives and not let them bog us down or preoccupy our thoughts.
+One of the dominant principles of positive psychology, which I speak about often, is the concept of acknowledging the good and beautiful things around you, no matter how small, and learning to appreciate them as integral parts of a bigger picture.
+Another key principle, which I don’t address as frequently, is the idea that we must also learn to overlook the negative, not so lovely parts of our daily lives and refuse to let them bog us down or preoccupy our thoughts.
 These two go hand in hand.
 It is very hard to successfully accomplish one without the other.
 I am more prone to seek out the good – acknowledge it, fight for it, hold onto it.
 Overlooking the bad does not come quite as easily.
 I am a natural worrier and am far too easily bogged down in everyday struggles.
 I know this about myself, yet I find it difficult to overcome.
 And sometimes it’s murkiness clouds my barrage of affirmations.

 Recently, I realized that I have this same struggle with my son.
 I do not think I am negligent in any sense of the word in praising or affirming him.
 I constantly point out when he does something well or try to get him to notice all of the unusual and beautiful things that surround him every day.
 Together we discover all sorts of new ways to appreciate life.
 But when it comes to ignoring the bad, that is where my positive parenting philosophy too often breaks down.
 Toddlers whine.
 It is what they do.
 There are two ways to feed the whining and give it attention – by giving in to whatever is being insisted upon, or by constantly scolding and correcting the whining.
 Even negative attention is attention.
 So either way we teach our toddlers to crave the attention they get by whining at us.
 When really, as many behavioral psychologist will readily tell you, the best way to curb excessive whining is just to ignore it.
 Overlook it.
 Don’t let it preoccupy you.
 Go about your business.
 This, however, is VERY hard.
 Studies have shown that whining is one of the most annoying and distracting sounds in existence.
 Go figure.
 Most of us who are parents didn’t need scientists to tell us this.
 But sometimes even separating myself from the whining, giving both of us time to recoup, collect, and move on, I find it hard to walk away and ignore the screaming tantrum that ensues because I’ve asked my son to play by himself in his room for a little while.
 Every fiber of my being wants to tear into the room, put him in his bed and put him in his place.
 I mean, HOW DARE he scream like that at me!
 (As if it was ever even about me.)
 But this course of action accomplishes nothing.
 It makes him combative and yell back.
 And then how can I, in good conscience, tell him not to yell, when I’ve just finished doing the very same to him.
 Any child witnessing this reaction, with their vast stores of untapped intelligence, will know immediately that you are a hypocrite.
 So what should I do?
 Walk away.
 Not let it overwhelm me.
 Go back to him immediately when he has regained composure and praise him for doing so.
 Remember that very few, if any, of his behaviors have anything to do with me or my parenting.
 Just as it is true in my own life, I know that all of the positive things I consistently share with him would mean so much more and sink so much deeper if I could simply overlook the bad and refuse to give it the credence it doesn’t deserve.